 We perform ongoing credit evaluations of our customers' financial condition (except for customers who purchase the LivePerson services by credit card via Internet download) and have established an allowance for doubtful accounts based upon factors surrounding the credit risk of customers, historical trends and other information that we believe to be reasonable, although they may change in the future.
 If there is a deterioration of a customer's credit worthiness or actual write-offs are higher than our historical experience, our estimates of recoverability for these receivables could be adversely affected.
 Although our large number of customers limits our concentration of credit risk, if we experience a significant write-off from one of our large customers, it could have a material adverse impact on our consolidated financial statements.
-No single customer accounted for or exceeded 10% of our total revenue in 2019, 2018 or 2017.
-Two customers exceeded 10% or our total accounts receivable in 2019.
-No single customer accounted for or exceeded 10% of our total accounts receivable in 2018 or in 2017.
-During 2019, we increased our allowance for doubtful accounts from \$2.3 million to approximately \$3.1 million.
+No single customer accounted for or exceeded 10% of our total accounts receivable in 2019.
+During 2020, we increased our allowance for doubtful accounts from approximately \$3.1 million to approximately \$5.3 million.
 A large proportion of receivables are due from larger corporate customers that typically have longer payment cycles.